Recognize an antecedent when you find one.

 Class, family, jury, and team are examples of collective nouns.
 This type of noun names groups composed of two or more members.
 As we all know, sometimes a group acts in unison, as one unit, with every member doing the same thing at the same time.
-Other times, the members of the group have their own agendas and are pursuing individual goals.
+On other occasions, however, the members of the group have their own agendas and are pursuing individual goals.

 When a collective noun is an antecedent, the behavior of its members determines whether you need a singular or plural pronoun.

-If all of the members are doing the same thing at the same time, then the collective noun is singular and requires a singular pronoun for agreement:
+If all the members are doing the same thing at the same time, then the collective noun is singular and requires a singular pronoun for agreement:

 The Larsen family does its shopping every Saturday.